rezonant/rezolve/README.md

 ```
 Where `ItemCount` is the total number of items involved in the bundle (including all nested items, and including 1 point per Bundle item), and `MaxBundleDepth` is the deepest level of Bundle involved in the bundle you are creating.
 This makes very deep bundles very expensive.

-### Machine: Bundle Pattern Builder
+### Bundle Pattern Builder

 Use this machine to create patterns which can be slotted into Bundlers.
 The Bundle Pattern Builder offers a 9x9 ghost inventory for specifying the component items of a bundle.
 You must then insert a Blank Bundle Pattern, and then you can extract a Bundle Pattern encoded with the items you specified.
-You can also color-code the bundle pattern which may help with mod compatibility and organization- to do so, insert a dye into the dye slot.
+You can also color-code the bundle pattern which may help with mod compatibility and sorting/organization- to do so, insert a dye into the dye slot.
 The resulting bundle will be colored based on the dye.
-Each color of bundle is its own distinct item, so no metadata discrimination is required in order to sort bundles of different colors.

 The Bundle Pattern Builder requires RF to work, but it is a small static fee of 100 RF.
 This fee does not change regardless of how complex a bundle is.
 The item tooltip for a bundle pattern indicates what items are included, including any nested bundles.